ALP Dark Matter Mini-Clusters from Kinetic Fragmentation: Gravitational collapse of fluctuations and the halo spectrum

 The advantage of using this form is that one can replace $f_{\rm PS}(\nu)$ by other fit functions so that the HMF agrees more accurately with the results of the N-body simulations.
 An often adopted fit function is the Sheth-Tormen fit \cite{Sheth:1999su} which uses an ellipsoidal collapse model rather than a spherical one as in Press-Schechter.
 However, this fit function contains numerical factors which are obtained by solving the excursion set problem explicitly for CDM.
 So the numerical factors need to be recalculated for each model \cite{Du:2016zcv}.
 In this work we will use the PS mass function \eqref{eq:329} since it is more general and simpler.

 We show our results about the halo mass function in Figure \ref{fig:halo-mass-function-m15}.
 On the left plot we show the time evolution of the HMF for the benchmark point $m=10^{-15}\,\si{\electronvolt}$ and $f=1.3\times 10^{14}\,\si{\giga\electronvolt}$.
 We see that the structure formation starts slightly after the matter-radiation equality with light halos, and with time heavier halos begin to form.
-The number density of light halos increase initially, however they start to decrease after some time.
+The number density of light halos increases initially, however they start to decrease after some time.
 Meanwhile, the number density of heavy halos is always increasing meaning that the number density shifts from lighter halos to heavier halos.
-This feature arises because light halos merge with each other forming heavier halos.
+This is in agreement with what we expect from the structure formation where light halos are formed first, and later these halos merge with each other forming heavier halos \cite{mo2010}\footnote{Even though there is no gravitational evolution in the PS formalism, the Excursion Set description of the PS formalism can be used to study halo mergers, for example by constructing halo merger trees \cite{Zentner:2006vw}.}.

 The halo mass function today for different benchmark points is presented on the right plot of Figure \ref{fig:halo-mass-function-m15}.
 The number density of heavy halos are not affected by the fragmentation, while the number density of light halos are suppressed compared to CDM due to the existence of the Jeans scale.
 On intermediate scales, there is an enhancement compared to CDM due to the fragmentation